hashicorp/consul-terraform-sync/examples/runnable-example/example-module/README.md

 ## Features

-This module writes to a file the name, id, and IP address for all the consul services.
+This module writes to a file the name, id, and IP address for all the Consul services.
 It also writes a metadata value if provided for the service.

 ## Requirements
 ### Terraform Providers